cgeguizabal/cgeguizabal/README.md

 # 💫 About Me:
 👋 Hi, I'm Guillermo

-I’m a Full-Stack Web Developer with a background in UX/UI design and one year of hands-on programming experience.
+I’m a Full-Stack Web Developer with a background in UX/UI design.
 My journey began in 2022, creating interfaces and bringing them to life with Wix and WordPress.
 That curiosity for building led me to dive into modern web development, and I later graduated from Kodigo Academy’s Full-Stack Bootcamp.

 💻 Tech Stack & Tools